Get a COVID-19 vaccination in Northern Ireland

 Changing or cancelling a vaccination appointment

-If you have booked an online COVID-19 vaccination appointment it’s important to keep it.
+If you have booked a COVID-19 vaccination online, it’s important to keep both vaccination appointments.
+Check that both vaccination dates suit you before accepting the booking.

 If you can no longer attend, information on how to change or cancel your appointment is at the following link: